- In this report, Fideres surveys the recent trend of setbacks to class action litigation and collective redress.

 Germany’s court system does not have a traditional class action regime.
 This has led to the development of several alternative models or special purpose vehicles (SPVs).9 Individual claimants assign their claims to an SPV to act as a plaintiff in the court proceedings.
 The litigation funder finances and absorbs the entire risk of the SPV in return for a fee upon a successful court decision.
 All SPVs models must comply with the Act on Out-of-Court Legal Services (Rechtsdienstleistungsgesetz, RDG) as these legal services technically operate as debt collecting agencies.
 A violation of RDG typically invalidates the claim assignments.10 Recently, these types of SPVs have come under scrutiny.
 In February 2020, the Munich district court dismissed a claims-bundling lawsuit against truck manufacturers as impermissible under RDG.
 The case bundled the claims of truck producers to pursue cartel damages against European truck producers and their German subsidiaries.
 The court determined that the SPV’s legal services were not geared from the outset as an out-of-court action, but exclusively as a judicial activity.
 Additionally, after examining the contractual provisions, the court found the plaintiff’s business model to exceed the boundaries of debt collection.11

-Dato joined Fideres in September 2019 after completing his M.Sc. in Economics and Institutions at the University of Marburg.
+Dato joined Fideres in September 2019 after completing his MSc in Economics and Institutions at the University of Marburg.
 His Master’s dissertation explored the effects of clientelist hiring practices on economic development in his home country, Georgia.
-He also holds a B.A. in Philosophy, Politics and Economics from the University of Pennsylvania, where his dissertation leveraged agent-based modelling to compare various insurgent group recruitment strategies.
+He also holds a BA in Philosophy, Politics and Economics from the University of Pennsylvania, where his dissertation leveraged agent-based modelling to compare various insurgent group recruitment strategies.
 Prior to joining Fideres, Dato completed internships at the Foreign Policy Research Institute, MasterCard, and the Wharton Business School.
 Since joining, Dato has been active across all Fideres expertise areas with a particular focus on Digital Markets and Financial Litigation, and has led cases on financial benchmark manipulation, algorithmic self-preferencing, and abuse of dominance on digital platforms.
 Dato also leverages his hands-on knowledge of Fideres’s competitive advantage to build and maintain relationships with Fideres clients across Europe and UK.